TNY-Robotics/Documentation/src/tny360/programming/python/motors.md

+---
+title: TNY Robotics | Python Motor Control
+description: Learn how to control the motors of the TNY - 360 robot using Python.
+This guide covers setting absolute and relative angles, as well as smooth movements.
+---

 # Python - Rotating motors of a TNY - 360

 The first thing we will try to do is to change the angle of a motor on the TNY - 360.
 To do this, we will use the `setMotorAngle` method of the `Tny360` class.